NoraH2004/adv-absa/video-script.md

 -------------
 ### Misspelling
 The second one is misspellings.
-Inspired by [24], we use a list of common misspellings from Wikipedia to generate adversarial examples.
+Inspired by Sun et al., , we use a list of common misspellings from Wikipedia to generate adversarial examples.
 After determining the important words we replace them with all possible misspellings.
-Also here, the semantic meaning of the modified word is preserved and the modification is unobtrusive to a reader.

 Through the modification, the classifier is no longer able to detect the positive sentiment towards the aspect gaming.